purarue/exobrain/src/content/blog/server-setup.md

 Both `netdata` and [`goaccess`](https://goaccess.io/) (nginx log parser) are password protected with `apache2-utils`'s `htpasswd`, which is setup in `vps_install`.
 To set it up:

-`sudo htpasswd -c /etc/nginx/.htpasswd sean`, and then on the routes:
+`sudo htpasswd -c /etc/nginx/.htpasswd username`, and then on the routes:

 ```
 location /logs {